bflyblue/blog/2020-05-06 measuring success/post.md

 where adding more workers in parallel is beneficial, or if we should investigate making particular sections of code more performant.

+## Measure all the things!

-TimescaleDB also allows me to capture as much information as I think might be relevant later, and worry about how to present it later when discovering which tables and graphs are ultimately useful.
+TimescaleDB also allows me to capture as much information as I think might be relevant later, and worry about how to present it when discovering which tables and graphs are ultimately useful.
 Leveraging existing SQL tooling makes it easy to transform data later on.
 For example, we also captured each job's identifier, the queue it was added to and which worker ran it.
 These additional fields allowed us to identify the slowest performing job of each type and investigate the worst offenders.

 ![Slow jobs by type](img/jobs.png)